 Today there really aren't that many Fundamentalists left; I don't know if you know that or not, but they are such a minority; there aren't that many Fundamentalists left in America. (about 1/10th way down the transcript page)

 Now the word "fundamentalist" actually comes from a document in the 1920s called the Five Fundamentals of the Faith.
 And it is a very legalistic, narrow view of Christianity ... (a little more than 1/2 way down transcripts page)

 The small group structure is the structure of renewal in every facet of Christianity - including Catholicism. (about 1/8th way down transcripts page)

 I would encourage you to look at this evolving alliance between evangelical Protestants and Catholics, particularly in the evangelical wing of Catholicism. (about 1/3way down transcripts page)

 Now when you get 25 percent of America, which is basically Catholic, and you get 28 to 29 percent of America, which is evangelical, together, that's called a majority.
-And it is a very powerful bloc, if they happen to stay together on particular issues.
+And it is a very powerful block, if they happen to stay together on particular issues.

 "Peter Drucker ... he's my mentor.
 I've spent 20 years under his tutelage learning about leadership from him."
 (1/8 down way transcripts page)

 On the global peace plan, ecumenism and interspirituality